maxwolffe/maxwolffe.github.io/blog/_posts/2020-02-26-terraform-on-azure-getting-started.md

 - Visit ms.portal.azure.com
 - Sign in
 - Navigate to Resource Groups
 - Observe your resource group and rejoice!
+You've created your first Azure entity via code.

 6. Let's clean up this new resource group by running `terraform destroy`.
 This will make sure we're not charged for item's we're not using.